-Community Transport qualifies under the sunset period to 2023 for welfare vehicles.
-This year we replaced a further two vehicles with compliant vehicles.
+Community Transport qualifies under the sunset period to 2025 for welfare vehicles.
+This year we replaced a further four vehicles with compliant vehicles.
 Most of our fleet now meets the Euro 6 standard.
-Three remaining vehicles need to be replaced by October 2023.
+A designated fund of £250,000 is set up to replace the remaining vehicles in 2023/24. £228,000 of that will have been spent by October 2023.